 There are several tools out there that can be handy to protect the privacy and record whatever is happening around you.
 Here are some of the tools, apps, and gadgets that may help the activists, protesters and privacy advocates.

 The Backlash kit has become quite popular over the internet suddenly since everybody seems to be talking about it.
 It is a wholesome package of numerous devices created by two designers for the safety and communicational ease of protesters while participating in demonstrations.

 The kit is fully loaded with helpful gadgets in the disguise of regular use items whereas some items are inspired by small-sized military use weapons like a hand grenade.
-Such as, one of the items in the kit is a black & white colored, digitally patterned blocky bandanna that probably has been inspired from the trademark Arabic Keffiyah.
+Such as, one of the items in the kit is a black & white-colored, digitally patterned blocky bandanna that probably has been inspired by the trademark Arabic Keffiyeh.